What is SubTropolis?

 SubTropolis, The World's Largest Underground Business Complex.™

-Over 5,000,000 SF of Industrial SPACE FOR LEASE.
+6,000,000 SF of industrial SPACE FOR LEASE.
 Ford PSW-Approved space adjacent to Ford's Claycomo plant and energy-efficient space that's first-stop/last-stop for FedEx and UPS.
 Location, location, location.

 Move to SubTropolis and enjoy these standard benefits: